kubernetes/kubernetes/cluster/juju/layers/kubernetes-worker/README.md

 ## Known Limitations

 Kubernetes workers currently only support 'phaux' HA scenarios.
 Even when configured with an HA cluster string, they will only ever contact the first unit in the cluster map.
-To enalbe a proper HA story, kubernetes-worker units are encouraged to proxy through a [kubeapi-load-balancer](https://jujucharms.com/kubeapi-load-balancer) application.
+To enable a proper HA story, kubernetes-worker units are encouraged to proxy through a [kubeapi-load-balancer](https://jujucharms.com/kubeapi-load-balancer) application.
 This enables a HA deployment without the need to re-render configuration and disrupt the worker services.